zakv/RbLab_user_devices/kdc101/README.md

 However programmatically configuring those moves is not supported here, though the package could be generalized to do so.

 The code in this package is primarily based on the Zaber Stage controllers from the official labscript_utils distribution.
+In fact, it was started by copy/pasting the files from the Zaber Stage directory, which is why the copyright info was retained.
 Additionally, the approach to the low-level communication with the drivers was informed by the script in this <https://github.com/trautsned/thorlabs_kenesis_python> repo.

 This package was developed and tested on Windows, but should work on other operating systems as well.